trevordmiller/slides-intro-to-graphql/src/index.md

 ---

-## Trade-offs of GraphQL + Apollo vs REST + Redux
+# Trade-offs of GraphQL + Apollo vs REST + Redux

 Similiar trade-offs to going from vanilla JavaScript to a JavaScript framework but for data

 ### Pros

 - Better performance
-- Simpler data code
+- Simpler code for data
 - Community libraries for common problems

 ### Cons

 - Locked in to GraphQL instead of REST
-- Most systems still in REST
+- Most systems are still in REST
-- Still a little new
+- GraphQL is still a little new

 ---